SilviaTamb/GeoSampling/README.md

 - Two columns: a 'Latitude' column with a floating point inside, a 'Longitude' column with a floating point inside.
 - North Latitude is positive, East Longitude is positive.

-This package has been tested on confidential data.
-Data will not be shared.
+This package has been tested on confidential data; therefore, data and Jupyter Notebooks that contain trials and errors will not be shared.